 By contrast, the Ninth Circuit later followed the FCC, finding that the definition should be interpreted to cover any equipment that can “store” telephone numbers, regardless of whether the equipment uses a random or sequential number generator.
 Given this split in authority, companies sending marketing text messages should be particularly cognizant of their jurisdiction’s position and what types of devices would be considered an ATDS.

 To manage these risks, marketers also continue to develop alternative means of reaching consumers directly that are not within the ambit of the TCPA – for example, sending only “on demand” or direct, “bespoke” text messages, using “over the top” (OTT) messaging programs, such as WhatsApp or Facebook Messenger, or through development of their own smartphone apps, communicating via push notifications.

 However, given text messaging’s reach, it continues to be enticing.
 If opting to engage in text message marketing campaigns, companies should have a robust consent collection and management program in place, confirming that express written consent is obtained and confirmed regularly, and that these records are kept for at least the TCPA statute of limitations.

-If you have any questions concerning the TCPA or any other issue concerning your business’s marketing programs, do not hesitate to contact Kate Dennis Nye, Bari Nathan, or another member of Neal Gerber Eisenberg’s Intellectual Property practice group.
+If you have any questions concerning the TCPA or any other issue concerning your business’s marketing programs, please contact Kate Dennis Nye or your Neal Gerber Eisenberg attorney.

 Rules and Regulations Implementing the Telephone Consumer Protection Act of 1991; American Association of Healthcare Administrative Management, Petition for Expedited Declaratory Ruling and Exemption; et al., 80 FR 61129 (10/09/2015).